My "can't even" about the comments on my Facebook page went from figurative to literal.

 TWO: I won't even see, and certainly won't reply to a lot of comments.
 I just can't.
 It hurts me in my tender fee-fees to try.
 I know some of you definitely are addressing the page admin with your comments, but you'll have to send me a PM if it's in some way urgent.

 I've also ignored a lot of comments lately that either missed the point or clearly hadn't read the entire piece they were responding to.
-(I'm an English major and an English teacher, so knowing when someone hasn't done the reading is one of the skills in my set*.)
 It's not personal; it's just a time thing.
+Read what you're responding to if you want me to take a comment seriously.

 *Protip: demanding to know the answer to a question that is answered in the first paragraph of the post is generally a pretty good hint that you didn't do the reading.